cefamax/test-app-cognito/README.md

 - Aws Accont

 ## 2. COGNITO: Create user group
-In Cognito service, create a new User Group Pool.
+In Cognito service, create a new User Group Pool.</br>
-Do not use the client secret as it is not supported in the JS SDK.
+**Do not use the client secret as it is not supported in the JS SDK.**

 ## 3. Install components
 ```